Thesis Topic: Multi-wavelength and multi-messenger studies of blazars

 Studies of blazars allow astronomers to touch upon a variety of topics, including the disk - jet relationship in AGN, jet physics, AGN feedback, radio source evolution, neutrino and cosmic ray astronomy, etc. In collaboration with Paolo Giommi, who is a senior scientist at the Institute for Advanced Study in Garching and is heavily involved with the SWIFT, Planck, NuSTAR, and Fermi missions, I am proposing a range of thesis topics, including:

 - studies of very high energy (> 100 GeV) emitting blazars with current (and future) Cherenkov detectors

 - blazar studies in the time domain: correlations between light curves in different bands

 - unified schemes at low fluxes/powers: blazar/radio-galaxy transition

 All of the above are truly multi-wavelength and multi-messenger studies, which will use radio, WMAP, Planck, Sloan, XMM, SWIFT, Chandra, Rosat, NuSTAR, Fermi, (and more) catalogues and data.
-Follow-up with ESO telescope will also likely be needed.
-The thesis can be tailored to the student's preference and skills.
+We have just secured ESO FORS2 time to find more neutrino sources and further follow-up with ESO telescope will also be needed.
+The thesis will be tailored to the student's preference and skills.

 Here one can find my recent papers on these topics.